zhangqianhui/CnnForAndroid/README.md

-#How to use it to recognize face or other object?
+# How to use it to recognize face or other object?

 If want to recognition other object , you must learning Cnn and tiny-cnn , contructing optimal model and training it using enough object images to get the wb-file(weights and bias values).Finish , replace /assets/tinyfile/carlogo file with wb-file.

-#references
+# References

 [1]Medialab LPR dataset, March.
 2013[online].
 Available: http://www.medialab.ntua.gr/research/LPRdataset.html